About Sally

 How exactly do you handle (SEO) optimization for the site?

-Cheapest is not always best and sometimes it’s the most expensive mistake you’ll make.
+The cheapest web design is not always best and sometimes it’s the most expensive mistake you’ll make.

 A poorly built or unoptimized website can cost you far more in lost business than you ever saved upfront.
 If a designer can’t answer those four questions clearly and confidently, that tells you something important about how they operate.